No Tags Found!

 Dear Sir,

-I got an explanation from the management asking to physically present there within 3 days of receipt of notice and explaining WHY I SHOULD NOT BE SUSPENDED?
-I am not sure whether this leads to termination or what.
+I received an explanation from the management asking me to physically present myself within 3 days of receiving the notice and explain WHY I SHOULD NOT BE SUSPENDED?
+I am not sure whether this will lead to termination or not.

 Regards,